alanmitchell/dragino-config/README.md

 like Putty send each character as you type it, and if you make a mistakes, you cannot correct it as it has already been sent.
 Also, CuteCom and YAT keep a history of past commands and allow you to retrieve them for reseding, or editing and resending.
+    * Remember that AT commands will not excecute unless the password is entered; the password defaults to "123456".